Joyce Hope Scott

 Ed.D., Boston University

-Joyce Hope Scott teaches American popular culture, African-American & Caribbean literature, African American theatre, and an international service learning/travel course to Ghana and Benin.
+Joyce Hope Scott teaches American Popular Culture, Race in America, Senior Seminar in American Studies, African-American, Caribbean Literature and History, African American Theatre, Media and Race and an international service learning/travel course to West Africa.

 Selected Scholarly Presentations

 - April 6 - 7 2017 "Reparative Histories: The Making Re-Making and Un-Making of Race," University of Brighton, United Kingdom.
 Paper: "The Political Economy of Blackness: History, Law and Narrative in Construction of the Black Body"

 - September 13, 2016 Roots and Legacies Conference, Mansfield College, Oxford, United Kingdom, Paper: "Ancestral Legacies, Routes, and Memories: Cartographies of Healing in Black Women's Narratives"

 - April 2, 2016 New England American Studies Association, Regis College, Weston, MA.
 Paper Presented: "Ballots, Citizenship and Personhood: Contentious Discourses, Narrative Renderings of the Black Self"

 - November 5 - 7, 2015 co-organized and co-hosted, "Repairing the Past, Imagining the Future: Reparations and Beyond..."
 An International, Interdisciplinary Conference at the University of Edinburgh, UK. , sponsored by The University of Edinburgh in collaboration with Wheelock College.
 Paper also Presented: "Retrieval, Atonement, Repair: Reparations and the Archeology of Loss in Afro-Atlantic Women's Literary Expression."